joshyhud/josh-hudson/README.md

 ### Accessibility

 At Tilt we strive to build accessible and inclusive experiences.
-As such we follow the WCAG on accessibility standards and aim to meet the AA standards as a minimum.
+As such we follow the WCAG on accessibility standards and aim to meet high level AA standards as a minimum.

 In future we will integrate automated accessibility testing, however, accessibility should be a primary concern throughout the build.